AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

                     * **Type:** `nt:file`

-The name of the filters, charFilters and tokenizers are formed by removing the factory suffixes.
+The name of the filters, charFilters, and tokenizers are formed by removing the factory suffixes.
 Thus:

 * `org.apache.lucene.analysis.standard.StandardTokenizerFactory` becomes `standard`